 Dating after a breakup or divorce can be a difficult decision to make, a decision that should not be entered into lightly.
 The decision to date after a divorce is a personal decision to make, one that should not be prompted or insisted upon by friends and family.
 Healthy dating requires openness, flexibility, and self-confidence to ensure better dating outcomes.
 Those who are not comfortable with themselves and their direction in life will find it extremely difficult, or almost impossible, to find happiness with someone else.

-Do not act desperately, i.e., dating anyone, accepting anything, or overlooking potential red flags this person may not be the right person for you.
+- Don’t act out of desperation, i.e., dating anyone, accepting anything, or overlooking potential red flags this person may not be the right person for you.

-Do not assume the first person you date following a divorce will be “the one”.
-Everything and everyone that has come into contact with you has changed your life in some way, i.e., you are not the same person you were before you got married, so your taste in people, desired attributes, personal appearance, etc. may have changed.
+- Don’t assume the first person you date following a divorce will be “the one”.
+Everything and everyone that has come into contact with you have changed your life in some way, i.e., you are not the same person you were before you got married, so your taste in people, desired attributes, personal appearance, etc. may have changed.

-If you feel you are ready to date, do not let anything stop you.
+- If you feel you are ready to date, don’t let anything stop you.
 Do not be side-swiped by people or children that insist there is a specific time frame to start dating following a divorce.

-One of the most important things to remember when dating is to have fun and enjoy the dating process.
+- One of the most important things to remember when dating after divorce is to have fun and enjoy the process.
 Do not try to force a relationship; if a romantic connection is present, the relationship will evolve.